Sticky Fingaz: Acting career

 Jones was a regular on the short-lived UPN series Platinum as Grady Rhames.
 He also played the part of Pvt.
 Maurice "Smoke" Williams in the FX television series Over There, which depicts life as an American soldier in Iraq.
 He played Tyrone in Next Friday.
 Jones also played a recurring role as Kern Little, a gang leader and hiphop musician/producer on the FX series The Shield.
 He has also appeared in the direct-to-video and Sci-Fi Channel release House of the Dead 2.

 Starting in 2006, Jones was cast as the half-human/half-vampire Blade in Blade: The Series, a continuation of the Blade film series starring Wesley Snipes, with the show airing on Spike TV.
-The series was cancelled on September 29, 2006 through a press release from Spike.
+The series was cancelled on September 29, 2006, through a press release from Spike.
 He has completed his work on a movie titled Karma, Confessions and Holi where he plays the character Rich Smooth.
 Jones was a major character in the remake of the movie Flight of the Phoenix.
 In the video game Def Jam: Fight for NY he supplied his own voice and is one of the main antagonists throughout the story.
 He also has an appearance in the sequel, Def Jam: Icon, under the name Wink.
 Fingaz wrote, co-produced, co-directed and starred in the movie A Day in the Life.

 Fingaz released a movie It's About T.I.M.E. through his production company Major Independents on February 14, 2019.
 Sticky Fingaz not only wrote the script for this film, but also presented himself as a director, cinematographer and producer of the film, and also he played a role in it.
 A feature of this film is the format in which it was released – "Digital Album Movie", created by the rapper.

+Jones had a recurring role in Season 2 of Showtime's Flatbush Misdemeanors where he played Anthony, the brother of Hassan Johnson's character, Drew.
+Jones and Johnson previously worked together on Clockers.